mattermost/mattermost-plugin-gitlab/docs/feature-summary.md

 ### Sidebar Buttons

-Team members can stay up-to-date with how many reviews, unread messages, assignments, and open merge requests they have by using buttons in the Mattermost sidebar.
+Team members can stay up-to-date with how many reviews, todos, assigned issues, and assigned merge requests they have by using buttons in the Mattermost sidebar.